 Executive General Manager, Transmission and Distribution Networks

 Mr Owens leads the AEMC team responsible for reviews and rule changes relating to the operation and economic regulation of electricity and gas networks.
-From September2016, Mr Owens had a part-time secondment to the Independent Review into the Reliability and Security of the National Electricity Market.
+He was appointed an associate utilities commissioner for the Northern Territory Utilities Commission from 6 April, 2018.
+He was a member of the taskforce for the Finkel review into the future security of the national electricity market, and previously worked as a lawyer in major law firms and government specialising in utility regulation and competition and consumer law.
 He previously worked as a regulatory and competition lawyer at DLA Phillips Fox and Chapman Tripp, and as principal legal advisor for the New Zealand Ministry of Economic Development.
 Mr Owens holds a Bachelor of Law with First Class Honours from New Zealand’s University of Canterbury, and Master of Laws from the University of Leuven in Belgium.